patr-schm/TinyAD/README.md

 # Unit Tests
 When contributing to TinyAD, please run (and extend) the unit tests located in [`TinyAD/tests`](https://github.com/patr-schm/TinyAD/tree/main/tests).

-You can build an run the unit tests via:
+You can build and run the unit tests via:
 ```
 mkdir build
 cd build